EliotAndres/blog/content/post/jupyter-notebook-rest-api.md

 +++
 date = "2017-05-07T16:25:35+02:00"
 draft = false
-title = "Turn any Jupyter notebook into a RESTful Api"
+title = "Turn any Jupyter notebook into a REST API" summary = "In this tutorial, I'll show you how to create a small api for your Jupyter Notebook"
 +++

 Jupyter Notebooks are pretty awesome.
 They allow you to prototype and experiment with ease.
 But did you know that you can also use them as a backend ?